#JoeBidenIsARacist & #YouAintBlack Trend After Comment On African American Donald Trump Supporters

 — Diddy (@Diddy) May 22, 2020

 Per The Hill, Symone Sanders, an adviser to the Biden campaign, defended Biden’s comments and claimed that they were made in “jest.”
-The point of the joke, she said, was to highlight Biden’s confidence in putting his record with African Americans against the president’s.
+The point of the joke, she said, was to highlight his confidence in putting his record with African Americans against that of the president.